 The days leading up to surgery were among the most transformative of my life.
 I was already a God guy, but the possibility of imminent death pushed Him from always-in-the-picture to dead center, obliterating former “concerns” (the need to fix that drippy kitchen faucet).
 My prayers evolved from “Please don’t let it be cancer!” to “I trust you, Lord, but…” to “Your will be done.”
 By the night before surgery, I was oddly excited.
 I might survive, I might not.
 But if I didn’t I’d have a year (give-or-take) to love the hell out of everyone!

 The next morning they rolled me into a waiting room with several other pre-opers.
-I was an interwoven ball of soft yarn and electrical wire.
-A skinny young minister approached: “Excuse me…would you like me to, uh, you know…pray with you?”
+A skinny young minister approached: “Excuse me…would you like me to, uh, you know, pray with you?”

 I told him I’d been doing nothing but praying, but would be happy to have him join me.
 He said it was his first time as a chaplain and admitted he was terrified.
 So I asked him if he cared, and he answered, “Oh, yes!”

 “Good.
-God’s got everything else covered,” I said, then asked him about his ministry and his family.
+God’s got everything else covered,” I said.
+Then I asked him about his ministry and his family.
 He gratefully gushed.
 I was grateful, too—for having something else to focus on.
 Then I prayed for him.

 When the orderly wheeled my gurney away, the chaplain shouted, “Thank you.
 You really helped me!”